Q: Turnaround time – what is it, why is it important, and how does it apply to my drug testing program?

 - Results Reporting – In some circumstances results, regardless of the final result, are reported to a Medical Review Officer (MRO) who analyze the results before then releasing them directly to the client.
 Other times a MRO is not needed and results are reported directly from the laboratory management system to the client.

-The life of a drug testing specimen is filled with twists and turns.
-That said, providing timely accurate results is always the highest priority for our laboratories.
+Testing is performed as soon as the specimen arrives at our laboratory, however, the life of a drug testing specimen is filled with twists and turns.
+That said, providing timely accurate results is always the highest priority for our lab.
 Calculating turnaround time while specimens are within the walls of our laboratories is relatively simple to determine.
-However, when the specimens are not within our direct supervision, obtaining an accurate measurement becomes more challenging.
+Yet when the specimens are not within our direct supervision, obtaining an accurate measurement becomes more challenging.

 Once the specimen leaves a collection site, factoring logistics into the turnaround time equation can be complex.
 For instance, if the collection takes place at the employer’s location or at a collection site outside of the Quest Diagnostics collection site network, we have little to no control over the transportation logistics of that specimen or the accuracy of the collection time.
 To combat these uncontrolled variables, we recommend using a collection site within our Patient Service Center (PSC) network for faster, more consistent turnaround times.
 How much faster?
 Looking at the past three years of data, drug test specimens collected at PSCs yield final test results on average about 4 hours faster than specimens collected at sites not owned and operated by Quest Diagnostics.